Generic identification of binary-valued hidden Markov processes: Models

-\begin{proof} This is due to that one can extend $d$-dimensional matrices by zero entries to obtain a $d+1$-dimensional parametrization and reflects that every finitary process with a $d$-dimensional parametrization also admits a $d+1$-dimensional parametrization. \end{proof}
+\begin{proof} This is because one can extend $d$-dimensional matrices by zero entries to obtain a $d+1$-dimensional parametrization and reflects that every finitary process with a $d$-dimensional parametrization also admits a $d+1$-dimensional parametrization. \end{proof}